 Insurance policies can be confusing.
-Brauns Law is here to answer your questions and help you negotiate your settlement—whether you were the at-fault driver or the victim in the accident.
+Brauns Law, PC is here to answer your questions and help you negotiate your settlement—whether you were the at-fault driver or the victim in the accident.
 Fill out our online form today to schedule a free consultation.

 - Georgia’s Minimum Automobile Insurance Requirements